-Concert Promoters and Music Touring Budget: Who Pays?
+Concert Promoters and Music Touring Budget

 When you're booking a gig, what costs should you expect the promoter to cover and which ones should you expect to have to pay for yourself?
 There is no simple answer.
 The cost of putting on a show can be enormous, and depending on how much money your gig is expected to generate, a promoter may want to try and share some of the financial risks with you.